eromatiya/blurredfox/README.md

 	+ Dark - Dark colorscheme.
 Good for the night.
 	+ Light - Bright colorscheme.
 Good for killing the eyes.

+### Uninstall

+1. Go to your profile directory.
+2. Delete the `chrome` folder.
+3. If you used the installation script, you can also delete the `user.js` inside your profile directory.

 ## Note

 ### Some UI are broken!

-1. Check if you're using the latest stable version of Firefox.
+1. Check if you're using the latest version of Firefox.
 2. If you're not using Linux check the next note below.

 ### If you're using Windows or macOS and something's wrong

 1. I only have Archlinux, so I cannot guarantee that it will work on Windows 10 and macOS without a problem.
 A feedback and a PR is absolutely welcome!
-All you can do or try is to install the theme, then change the value of `--bf-moz-appearance` variable to either `-moz-win-glass` if windows and `-moz-mac-vibrancy-dark` if macOS.
-Still, do no expect that it will work without a problem.
-The platforms are untested!
+All you can do or try is to install the theme, then change the value of `--bf-moz-appearance` variable to either `-moz-win-glass` if Windows 10 and `-moz-mac-vibrancy-dark` if macOS.
+Still, do not expect that it will work without a problem.
+The theme's untested on these platforms!

 ### Liar!
 Your theme's name is `blurredfox`, ***where is the blur***?!